-Whether you call it a Peaked Cut or a Faux Hawk, this hairstyle is perfect for anyone looking for a trendy, young look with a bit of an attitude.
+Whether you call it a Peaked Cut or a Faux Hawk haircut, this style is perfect for anyone looking for a trendy, young look with a bit of an attitude.

 What you will need: